-- (1) meet and maintain all applicable licensing, accreditation, and certification requirements; - (2) meet and maintain all departmental enrollment requirements; and - (3) have a valid provider agreement on file which is signed by the provider and the department upon application for enrollment into the Medicaid Program.
+(1) meet and maintain all applicable licensing, accreditation, and certification requirements;

+(3) have a valid provider agreement on file which is signed by the provider and the department upon application for enrollment into the Medicaid Program.
 This agreement, which will be periodically updated, shall continue to be in effect for the duration of the agreement or for the stated period in the agreement.
 The provider agreement specifies conditions and terms which govern the program and to which the provider is mandated to adhere in order to participate in the program.

 Payment for dialysis services shall be available on behalf of all persons eligible for the Medicaid Program subject to the conditions and limitations which apply to these services.
-(Adopted effective May 10, 2000)